JiteshWebosmotic/JiteshWebosmotic/README.md

 - 👋 Hi, I’m @JiteshWebosmotic
 - 👀 I’m interested in Angular
-- 🌱 I’m currently learning NGXS
+- 🌱 I’m currently learning D3.js

 <!---
 JiteshWebosmotic/JiteshWebosmotic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.